Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 A Minion with a clipboard and extra-serious goggles looked up.
 “So… if the banana market crashes, we don’t have to panic.
 We could eat a nice salad… or play ping-pong to feel better?”

 I grinned.
-“Exactly!
-One positive action — whether it’s food, movement, or just taking a breath — gives your brain a reset.”
+“Exactly.
+One positive action — food, movement or even one deep breath — gives your brain a reset.”

 The Minions perked up, brainstorming instantly.